saoirse-defi/milestone2-vanilla/README.md

 ##### Hero Title Font

-Orbitron
+The hero font selected is name Orbitron.
+It was chosen as it fit nicely within the theme of science fiction and space exploration.
+It's similar to certain fonts used for corporation logos in old sci-fi movies.

 ##### Secondary Font

-Dot Gothic 16

-The font was designed to be pixelated in order to emulate how text used to look on older CRT monitors
+The secondary font chosen is called Dot Gothic 16.
+It was designed to be pixelated in order to mimic how text used to look on older CRT monitors such as those found in vintage arcade cabinets.

 #### Icons

 ##### Tutorial Icon

+When a user tries a game for the first time, the rules maybe unclear at first.
+This is why in addition to the explanation underneath the hero title, a link to a tutorial video has been provided.
+This link will open a new tab displaying a short YouTube video of the game being played.
+When choosing an icon for this tutorial link, it was essential to pick something that is universally known.
+I decided to use a graduation cap in the final implementation as it is widely know to represent tuition or school.

 #### Colours

 ##### HSL Colour Change Effect

+After learning about the HSL colour wheel, I decided to use the animation loop to further effect.
+By creating a variable called hue, I was able to increment it with each animation frame which in turn would cycle through the colour wheel.
+This caused a beautiful colour change effect which I have applied to the hero title and other elements.

 #### Styling

 ## Key Elements (Classes & Functions)